Claim Prevention 101: Vehicle Backing

 - Know your surroundings.
 Before attempting to back up a vehicle, walk completely around the vehicle and observe your surroundings.
 Once you’ve completed a 360-degree walkaround, immediately back up.
 If you must walk away from the vehicle, for any reason, repeat this process.
 Things can change quickly, especially with children playing in the area.

 - Understand your vehicle’s blind spots.
 Once you realize what your level of vision is, you will be better prepared to safely back up.
 If your vehicle has a backup camera, use it, but don’t solely rely on it.
 Practice using your mirrors as well.
 This will allow you to see down the sides of your vehicle and not just behind it.

 - Use a spotter.
 If you are in a tight, congested area, a spotter (someone assisting you) may be necessary.
 Don’t be afraid to ask for help.
 It’s always better to suck up your pride than to hit something or someone!

 - Finally, park defensively.
 Position yourself in a way that eliminates the need to back up, such as pulling through parking spaces at the grocery store or by following steps 1-4 when backing into your driveway after work or school.
 It is always best to make your first movement in a vehicle be a forward movement where you have better visibility of your surroundings.

 DEFENSIVE DRIVING COURSES

-The NDIRF offers online and in-person defensive driving courses (DDC) through our partnership with the North Dakota Safety Council.
-These courses meet the requirements of various regulatory agencies, assist with personal insurance rate reductions, where available, meet the requirements to reduce driver’s license points. and help reduce auto collision/crash frequency and/or severity.
+The NDIRF offers online and in-person defensive driving courses (DDC) at no cost to NDIRF members through our partnership with the North Dakota Safety Council.
+These courses meet the requirements of various regulatory agencies, assist with personal insurance rate reductions, where available, meet the requirements to reduce driver’s license points, and help reduce auto collision/crash frequency and/or severity.